eitanyaffe/mview/README.md

 ## Description

 Mview provides a customizable R-based shiny application for visualizing genomic data.
-The tool is designed for researchers working with reference-based and reconstructed metagenomic assemblies.
+The tool is designed for researchers working with metagenomic assemblies.

 Mview is built around four key components that work together to create flexible genomic visualizations:

-- **Configurations**: Define data sources, assemblies, available tabs, and which views to load.
-These files specify how to read your genomic data tables and register visualization components.
+- **Configurations**: Define data sources and how to visualize them.

 - **Views**: Define a set profiles to display.
-Configurations define one or more views.
+Each configuration defines one or more views.

 - **Profiles**: Individual visualization components like gene tracks, alignment displays, and coordinate axes.
-Each profile handles a specific type of genomic data visualization.

-- **Tabs**: Optional bottom panel components that provide detailed data tables and interactive features for genes, alignments, and other data types.
+- **Tabs**: Contigs, genomes, genes, read alignments and other tables.

 Users visualize their data by creating configuration files that point to their tables while using existing profiles.
-Advanced users can implement custom profiles to create new visualizations.
+The architecture supports the implementation of new profiles.

 ## Prerequisites

 ### Installation

-Install all required packages at once:
+Install required packages in R:

 ```r
 install.packages(c("shiny", "DT", "plotly", "ggplot2", "shinyjs", "shinyjqui"))
 ```

-### Installing alntools (Optional)
+### Installing alntools (required for the read alignment profile)

-Alntools is a C++ program that allows for efficient querying of alignments for real-time visualization.
+Alntools is a C++ program that allows for efficient querying of alignments for real-time visualization in mview.

-To visualize read alignments, you need to install **alntools** from GitHub:
+Install **alntools** from GitHub:

 ```bash
 # Clone and build from source